What is Employee Net Promoter Score?

 3. Build a Culture of Recognition, Growth, and Transparency

-- Invest in employee development by offering training, upskilling, and clear career pathways.
+- Growth: Offer clear pathways for development through training, mentorship, and upskilling.
 Employees who see a future at your company are more likely to promote it.

 4. Track Progress and Celebrate Success